topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Car (avoid primary roads)
 -------------------------
-This is useful if you want to plan a scenic car route.
+The car (avoid primary roads) transportation means is useful if you want to plan a scenic car route.
 It will automatically avoid all motorways and high speed primary roads.
 An internet connection is necessary.
 In the settings you can set the following options:

 - Prefer curved roads: It will prefer roads with curves.